5 Ways to Remember Your Loved One at Christmas

-First off, let me tell you that unfortunately I speak from experience in this area.
+Unfortunately I speak from experience in this area.
 I have lost several loved ones in my life, but the one that has been the hardest was losing my mom.
-She passed away on December 12, 2000 at the age of 51.
-Christmas hasn’t been the same for me since.
-(You can read a little more about my story here).
+She passed away on February 3 2007 at the age of 53 and Christmas hasn't been the same for me since.

 So know that as I share these ideas, I also share the pain that you're feeling if you've lost a loved one. ♥

-Here are a few ways to remember someone you love at Christmas.
+Here are a 5 ways to remember your loved one at Christmas

 Light a Candle